DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

     - Minimum value is `0.2` and maximum value is `1`
     - Default is `1`
 * `opacityDimmed` - type: FLOAT
     - Controls the level of transparency when a menu is open (background is dimmed).
+This property mostly exists for backward compatibility purposes, the recommended approach is to setup a separate helpsystem element with `scope` set to `menu`
     - Minimum value is `0.2` and maximum value is `1`
     - Default is the same value as `opacity`
 * `customButtonIcon` - type: PATH